nywang16/Pixel2Mesh/README.md

 Please contact us for the licence of commercial purposes.
 All rights are preserved.

 # Contact
-Nanyang Wang (nywang16 AT 163.com)
+Nanyang Wang (nywang16 AT fudan.edu.cn)

 Yinda Zhang (yindaz AT cs.princeton.edu)